How To Reduce CAC Across Your Brand Search Campaigns

 - Strong brand recognition with a high volume of branded search traffic

-- Loyal, repeat-visit user base (e.g., sports bettors, casino players, financial platform users)
+- Loyal, repeat-visit user base (for example sports bettors, casino players, financial platform users)

 - Competitive brand auctions where competitors bid on your brand terms

-If your brand campaigns are running in an unregulated vertical where you can use Customer Match and negative audiences, you likely do not need shadow campaigns.
+If your brand campaigns run in an unregulated vertical where you can use Customer Match and negative audiences, you likely do not need shadow campaigns.
 The standard Google Ads tools will suffice.
 Shadow campaigns exist specifically to solve the gap that regulation creates.
+For a vertical-specific walkthrough, see how fintech advertisers apply shadow campaigns to stop paying premium CPC for users who already know them, or how sports betting operators protect brand spend from returning users.

 See What Returning Users Are Costing You